Feyerabend/ABC80/abclisp/README.md

 __The catch: they didn’t have an Altair.__

-Instead, Gates wrote most of the code on a PDP-10 mainframe at Harvard, using an emulator that Allen built to simulate the 8080 CPU.
-This meant they were effectively cross-developing--writing code for a processor they couldn’t directly test on real hardware.
+Instead, Gates wrote most of the code on a PDP-10 mainframe at Harvard, using an emulator that Allen built to simulate the 8080 CPU.[^off] This meant they were effectively cross-developing--writing code for a processor they couldn’t directly test on real hardware.
 The BASIC interpreter itself had to be incredibly compact.
 Every byte mattered.
 They hand-optimised